telemarkguru/hamp/doc/users-guide.md

   - Assignments to wires, register or output ports.

-E.g. a loop is not translated directly, but will result in unrolled RTL code if the loop contain any of the translated statements.
+E.g. a loop is not translated directly, but will result in unrolled RTL code if the loop contain any of the translated statements above.

+### Expressions

 Expressions containing ports, registers or wires are translated into expression trees using operator overloading.
 These trees are, if used